stacksgov/sips/sips/sip-010/sip-010-fungible-token-standard.md

 # Activation

-This trait will be considered activated when this trait is deployed to mainnet, and 3 contracts from different developers on implement this trait on mainnet.
+This trait will be considered activated when this trait is deployed to mainnet, and 3 different implementations of the trait have been deployed to mainnet, no later than Bitcoin block 680000.

 # Reference Implementations